 Stretching just over eight square miles, Westminster is one of London's largest central boroughs.
-It has some of the most affluent residential areas in the country, but a diverse demographic means also some of the most deprived, with a population of 261,000 including 51,500 children.
+It has some of the most affluent residential areas in the country, but a diverse demographic means also some of the most deprived.
 The population increases to 1.1 million workers with the influx of workers, shoppers and tourists in the day time.
-The average mean household income in Westminster is over $\mathfrak{L}52,000$, yet the median house price is over $\mathfrak{L}1$ million, nearly two times higher than London as a whole, and almost five times higher than that of the UK.
+The average median household income in Westminster is £55,536, yet the average property price is £957,576 nearly two times higher than London as a whole, and almost five times higher than that of the UK.
 There is high contrast in income between different wards with an average mean income in Knightsbridge and Belgravia, for example, double that of Church Street (near the College's Paddington Green site).